SteveMM-III/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-display block doesn't break the flow of the page, and take up as much space as the parent
+display inline doesn't break the flow of the page, and block will take up as much space as the parent

 3. What are the 4 areas of the box model?